Skip navigation

 Department: Social Work, Education and Community Wellbeing

 Richard is a social scientist who has undertaken work on a variety of public health issues.
-He is currently a Senior Lecturer (Associate Professor) in Public Health and a UCU rep for SWECW and Health & Safety.
+He is currently a Senior Lecturer (Assistant Professor) in Public Health and a UCU rep for SWECW and Health & Safety.

 He was previously a Senior Research Associate in the Institute of Health & Society, Newcastle University (2011-2018) and a Research Associate in the Department of Geography, University of Sheffield (2010-2011).
 He was awarded his PhD in 2010 from Newcastle University with the thesis ‘Setting Science-Based International Food Standards: Defining Dietary Fibre in the Codex Alimentarius Commission’.